-Due to the climate change the ice packed season is getting shorter and the ice free season is extending.
-Polar bears don’t get enough time to accumulate the necessary fat reserves in order to survive at the times of food scarcity.
-The food free season may lasts for 3 to 4 months or may be even longer than that.
+Due to climate change, the ice-packed season is getting shorter and the ice-free season is extending.
+Polar bears don’t get enough time to accumulate the necessary fat reserves to survive at times of food scarcity.
+The food-free season may last for 3 to 4 months or maybe even longer than that.
 Here they live off either on their fat reserves to offset the energy loss or they might resort to an alternate which includes:

 - Small rodents

 - Human garbage

 But the energy contribution of this diet is considered to be very minor to the bear’s energy needs.